byluong/bdn9/README.md

 # Flashing
 https://docs.keeb.io/flashing-firmware#stm32-chip
 - The BDN9 rev. 2 uses a STM32F072 microcontroller which uses a STM32 DFU Bootloader.
-- Load up the .bin file compiled from QMK and press the reset button while your board is plugged in and QMK Toolbox is open.
+- Load up the .bin file compiled from QMK and _hold_ the reset button while your board is plugged in and QMK Toolbox is open.
 The board should be flashed!
+- I've included my keymap and config file for future reference.